jakguru/hazteam-sop/readme.md

 *  If you are not a clan Member, you are not allowed to wear our tags.

 ## Attitude:
 *  Attitude is everything.
-Members & Moderators are held to a higher standard than other clans.
+Members are held to a higher standard than other clans.
 We are to show respect, courtesy, honor, and skill at all times.
 We are not here to cheat, cuss, harass or degrade other people.
-*  There are going to be times when you get angry with another member, MOD, or fellow teammate.
+*  There are going to be times when you get angry with another member.
 How you handle yourself in these situations will be a direct reflection of HT, and your future with HT.
-We will NOT tolerate any disrespect to any fellow members, Moderators or community members.
+We will NOT tolerate any disrespect to any fellow members or community affiliates.
-*  If you are having a problem with a fellow member or MOD, please DO NOT get into an altercation with them.
+*  If you are having a problem with a fellow member or affiliate, please DO NOT get into an altercation with them.
 Simply leave and cool down.
 We call it the “24 Hour Rule”.
 Take 24 hours and once you cool down and come back, try to handle the situation with maturity and respect.
 If you are still having problems, please go to a Council Member for help.